jamesvandyne/pushon/README.md

 Rationale:

-The Urban Airship (UA) push altert support being added to medley presents some barriers to the standard development and QA workflow, and this app is designed to overcome those barriers.
+The Urban Airship (UA) push alert support being added to medley presents some barriers to the standard development and QA workflow, and this app is designed to overcome those barriers.